Approximate Variational Estimation for a Model of Network Formation: Network formation model and variational methods

-where $\mathcal{Q}_{n}$ is the set of all the probability distributions on $\mathcal{G}$.
-We have transformed the problem of computing an intractable sum into a variational problem, i.e. a maximization problem. \\ Unfortunately, in most cases the variational problem \eqref{eqn:varapproxgeneral} has no closed-form solution.
-The machine learning literature suggests to restrict the set $\mathcal{Q}_{n}$ to find a tractable approximation.\footnote{See \citet{WainwrightJordan2008}, \citet{Bishop2006}} A popular choice for the set $\mathcal{Q}_{n}$ is the set of all completely factorized distribution
+where $\mathcal{Q}_{n}$ is the set of all the probability distributions on $\mathcal{G}_n$.
+We have transformed the problem of computing an intractable sum into a variational problem, i.e. a maximization problem. \\ In general, problem \eqref{eqn:varapproxgeneral} has no closed-form solution, thus the literature suggests to restrict $\mathcal{Q}_{n}$ to be the set of all completely factorized distribution\footnote{See \citet{WainwrightJordan2008}, \citet{Bishop2006}}